RikeshThapa/DebtEvaluation/readme.md

 Assumptions:
 - In calculating next payment due on I have ignored the possibility of bank holidays and included weekends as possible payment due days.

+Testing:
+- unittest from Python Standard library has been used for purposes of testing
+-